CUHKSZ-HPC/Competition-Info/README.md

 ### SysOps-Group

-- Mangaing System Configurations and Related Documents;
+- Mangaing Cluster System Configurations and Related Documents;

+- Mangaing team website at GitHub Pages;

 - Exploring New Confirguation and Its Performance;